ScotRob77/mountain-top-guides/README.md

      * Scroll down to the Github Pages section and click on 'Check it out here!'
      * From the source section drop-down menu, select the Main Branch and click save
      * Once the Main Branch has been selected and saved the page provides the link to the completed website
-     * Any changes made to the main branch and pushed from Gitpod will take effect on the live project.
+     * Any changes made to the main branch and pushed to Github will take effect on the live project.

 The live link can be found here [Mountain Top Guides](https://scotrob77.github.io/mountain-top-guides/index.html)